INTRODUCTION

 Who do we serve?

-NHS targets the rental block population in Singapore, which has a larger proportion of elderly and residents of lower socio-economic status.
+NHS targets low-income residents in Singapore.
 Many of these residents (i) do not go for regular health screenings (may suffer from latent chronic conditions) and/or (ii) do not actively seek treatment for diagnosed conditions [1,2].

 Furthermore, extensive research has shown that the general health of the rental block population (influenced by socio-economic status) is generally poorer than that of a non-rental block population [3,4].
 There is thus a need for an intervention such as NHS, to identify residents-in-need (through screening and diagnosing latent conditions), and reconnect them back to the healthcare system (by breaking down barriers to healthcare).